Search for Product

 Set the metal parts of your garden tools in a bucket of hot, soapy water for five to 10 minutes.
 Then, rinse with water.

-Finally, dry each of your garden tools with a soft cotton cloth and lay them on the tarp to dry fully.
-Ensuring that your tools are completely dry will help to keep rust from forming on the metal.
+Finally, dry each garden tool with a soft cotton cloth and lay them on the tarp to dry thoroughly.
+Ensuring your tools are completely dry will help keep rust from forming on the metal.

 How to Remove Rust from Garden Tools

-Most garden tools are made of steel, which is prone to rust when it is exposed to oxygen.
+Most garden tools are steel and prone to rust when exposed to oxygen.
 The better the grade of steel, the more susceptible it is to rust.
 This is why it is important not to leave your tools out in the rain and to dry them thoroughly before storing them.

-Bar Keepers Friend can be used to remove surface rust from garden tools.
-The powdered Cleanser is effective for large tools such as shovels, rakes, and hoes.
+Yes!
+You can use Bar Keepers Friend to remove surface rust from garden tools.
+The Powdered Cleanser is effective for large tools such as shovels, rakes, and hoes.
 The Soft Cleanser or MORE Spray + Foam would be better options for small, handheld garden tools such as clippers and trowels.

-We normally recommend that you avoid using any abrasive materials, such as steel wool, with Bar Keepers Friend.
-If you have very rusty tools, this is one of those times when it would be OK to use a tougher scrubber such as steel wool, a wire brush, or an abrasive sponge.
+We normally recommend that you avoid using abrasive materials, such as steel wool, with Bar Keepers Friend.
+However, if you have very rusty tools, this is one of those times when it would be OK to use a tougher scrubber, such as steel wool, a wire brush, or an abrasive sponge.

 cleaning garden tools - image 2To remove rust from garden tools, apply Bar Keepers Friend to your sponge (you’ll need to wet the sponge to create a paste if you are using the powdered Cleanser) and scrub the tool in circular motions to remove the rust.